(updated 03/06/2025)

 - Data is not shown at a taxlot level, however the map is required in OAR 629-1021 to be at the taxlot level, reducing accuracy.

-- The map was not coordinated with local partners including counties
+- The map was not coordinated with local partners including counties as there is significant discrepancies between the data set the state used and the current data set maintained by the county.

 - The information used is not accurate